tbedford/Website-Test/source/about.md

 ## Current employment

-I'm a technical writer, specializing in writing docs for software developers.
+I'm a technical writer at Nexmo, specializing in writing docs for software developers.

 ## Past employment